JulindM/firestore-rules-lsp-vscode/README.md

 # Firestore Rules LSP VSCode Extension

-> This extension is currently in alpha

 <p align="center"><img src="./example.gif"></img></p>

-This extension in comparison to others available in the market place, utilizes a LSP (Language Server Provider) and does not rely on semantic calculations on the extension level.>
+This extension in comparison to others available in the market place, utilizes a LSP (Language Server Provider) and does not rely on semantic calculations on the extension level.

 Upon preparation the extension simply wraps around it, and can utilze the features that the LSP is able to provide instead of running its own calculations.